QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     end
     g(0.2)

-Comparing the two:  the key here is not that ``a`` is a global variable, but rather that the ``f`` function is defined to capture a variable from an outer scope
+Comparing the two:  the key here is not that ``a`` is a global variable, but rather that the ``f`` function is defined to capture a variable from an outer scope.

-This is called a **closure**, and are used throughout the lectures
+This is called a **closure**, and are used throughout the lectures.

-It is generally bad practice to modify the captured variable in the function, but otherwise the code becomes very clear
+It is generally bad practice to modify the captured variable in the function, but otherwise the code becomes very clear.

-One place where this can be helpful is in a string of dependent calculations
+One place where this can be helpful is in a string of dependent calculations.

 For example, if you wanted to calculate a ``(a, b, c)`` from :math:`a = f(x), b = g(a), c = h(a, b)` where :math:`f(x) = x^2, g(a) = 2 a, h(a, b) = a + b`